AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-type.md

 Maximum number of asset types to retrieve.
 If unspecified, the default (100) is used.

 [Optional] `int count`
-Osptional parameter, between 1 and 1000 (inclusive), that represents the maximum number of retrieved assets.
+Optional parameter, between 1 and 1000 (inclusive), that represents the maximum number of retrieved assets.
 If not specified, the default is 100.

 ### Response